CodeyArch/Math_challenges/README.md

 ## What is the goal?
 The goal is to get the most amount of questions right in the shortest time possible in order to train your mental arithmetic.
 If you get a question correct, you are awarded with a point and a delightful ring, if you get a question incorrect then you are given a short buzz sound.
+When the quiz ends, you are given some confetti to celebrate!

 ## What are some features?
 It features 3 difficulty modes, with each difficulty giving you less and less time to solve the 10 questions.
 Easy mode has no time limit, medium mode